-If it’s not broke, don’t fix it, right?
+If it’s not broken, don’t fix it, right?
 Well, in the case of your toilet, replacing it with a low-flow toilet can save around four gallons per flush.
 That’s a lot of water conservation!

 U- Under Sink Shut-Off Valve

-It’s important to know where your shut-off valve is, and to get familiar with it.
+It’s important to know where your shut-off valve is and to get familiar with it.
 The under-sink shut-off valve can turn off the water and stop the flow without interfering with the water in other bathrooms and the kitchen.

 Vents keep your bathroom from getting moldy.

 Prevent a huge mess by knowing how to shut off the water to the washing machine.

 Call 3 Mountains Plumbing for regular plumbing service.
 Take care of your plumbing maintenance and your plumbing will take care of you!